 Prediction of number of passengers for an airline using LSTM

-Long Short-Term Memory (LSTM) networks retain context across long sequences through input, forget, and output gates — making them the go-to architecture for time-series forecasting.
-This tutorial builds an LSTM regression model in TensorFlow to predict monthly airline passenger counts from the classic 1949–1960 dataset.
+Long Short-Term Memory (LSTM) networks retain context across long sequences through input, forget, and output gates, making them a strong architecture for time-series forecasting.
+This tutorial builds an LSTM regression model in TensorFlow to predict monthly airline passenger counts from the classic 1949-1960 dataset.

 Dataset